Pork and chicken are the two most widely consumed types of meat worldwide. They are affordable, easily accessible, and can be cooked in various ways.

 Chicken and pork can be used similarly in the kitchen.
 Both of these can be grilled, broiled, braised, or baked.

-Pro tip: If you want healthy meat consumption, grill or broil lean chicken and pork.
+Pro tip: Grill or broil lean chicken and pork for healthy meat consumption.
 This doesn’t add any extra calories or fat.

 You also need to be careful how you cook fresh lean pork.
 Unlike the chicken, which should be cooked until it’s no longer pink and the juices run clear, it’s harder to tell when the pork is done.